Part of Archanis Station: S2E4. Contagion Unleashed (The Devil to Pay) and Bravo Fleet: The Devil to Pay

 “I’ll let Commander Eriksson know on both fronts,” Captain Drake confirmed, referencing the chief of station security.
 “And I’ll likely tie in Captain Kioshi’s guys too.”
 The intelligence chief might not like it, but it’d be far more useful than whatever it was he usually did.

-“We also need to intercede as it relates to any ship that’s left the station in the last forty eight hours,” Commander Henderson jumped back in.
+“We also need to intercede as it relates to any ship that’s left the station in the last seventy two hours,” Commander Henderson jumped back in.
 “We can’t allow this to escape into broader society.”
 If it did, there was no telling how far it would go, and how many lives would be lost.

 “I’ll handle that,” Rear Admiral Grayson offered.
 “We’ll recall them to a holding pattern outside the station, and I’ll have the Lincoln interdict any vessel that fails to comply.”
 Beyond stopping the spread, it would also ensure that, if the person who introduced it was trying to flee, they wouldn’t get away.
 “We’ll also need to notify Starfleet Medical and Fourth Fleet Operations.”